About Thin Line Psychology

 We believe that officer & employee mental health and wellness is too important to be handled by just any provider.

-You see, Wisconsin has little to no standards dictating who can work in this highly specialized area of practice, an area of practice which has grown very popular in the last few years.
+You see, many states, including our brick and mortar location Wisconsin, have little to no standards dictating who can work in this highly specialized area of practice, an area of practice which has grown very popular in the last few years.
 This means that mental health providers in Wisconsin can refer to themselves as a “Police Psychologist” or a “First Responder Therapist” without any actual training or experience to support this claim.
 Unfortunately, this means that the onus is on individual departments to do their due diligence when vetting providers to ensure that they are trusting bona fide experts to work with their employees in the most sensitive of areas – mental health and wellness.

 Ultimately, the field of Police and Public Safety Psychology requires specialized knowledge above and beyond that which is taught in a general graduate school curriculum.
 Very few professionals know relevant research literature, follow national best practice guidelines, and have a working knowledge of relevant legal cases in addition to Federal and State regulations related to Police and Public Safety Psychology.